Skip to main content

 • 15% + 45% = 60%

-Therefore, the joint limit of 35 percent in accordance with the provisions of article 94.1. b) of Law 20/1991 for the case of the deduction for investments in new fixed assets in the Canary Islands pending application from previous tax periods (excluding the amount of the deduction for the period subject to statement), will be increased to 70 percent, since it is the greater of the following two:
+Therefore, the joint limit of 35 percent in accordance with the provisions of article 94.1. b) of Law 20/1991 for the case of the deduction for investments in new fixed assets in the Canary Islands pending application from previous tax periods (excluding the amount of the deduction for the period subject to declaration), will be increased to 70 percent, since it is the highest of the following two:

 • 35% x 1.8 = 63%